lewagon/dotfiles/README.md

 Our program has 7 modules

-- `00-Setup`: a small module of 1 day (the firts one) to setup your workstation.
+- `00-Setup`: a small module of 1 day (the first one) to setup your workstation.

 - `01-Ruby`: learn fundamental concepts shared by all programming languages: variables, methods, loops, conditional statements, iterators, regular expressions,  file parsing,...
 Work on cool challenges with your buddies & practice on real-life examples (playing with APIs, scraping HTML, storing data in CSV files).